diyong/google-result/README.md

 Recreate Google search results page

 The Google result project is a more difficult rendition of the Google homepage project.
+The project is to recreate the look and feel of the page without having to worry about functionality.
+Furthermore, the final product does not have to perfectly mirror the official site; the project only has to be similar.

 I did not use the developer tools to come to the dimensions of every element.
 Instead, I created the layout using Flexbox (for the header), CSS Grid (for the body), table for the related searches box, and a regular box model for the footer by "eyeballing" the dimensions on the official Google result site and then comparing my page versus the aforementioned.
 Additionally, I have used, and will continue to use, new HTML and CSS elements/attributes to expose myself more to every facet of the two markup languages.

 Through this project, I further solidified my knowledge of CSS and HTML.
-I also gained additional experience working with layouts in both Flexbox and CSS Grid.
+I also gained additional experience working with layouts/positions in both Flexbox and CSS Grid.
 I wish to further experiment with Flexbox/CSS Grid in future projects.